bonny/WordPress-Simple-History/readme.txt

 7. A chart with some quick statistics is available, so you can see the number of events that has been logged each day.
 A simple way to see any uncommon activity, for example an increased number of logins or similar.

+8. When users are created or changed you can see details on what have changed.

 == Changelog ==

 ## Changelog